PauseAI/pauseai-website/src/posts/risks.md

 If we build a machine that is far more intelligent than humans, we need to be sure that it wants the same thing as we want.
 However, this turns out to be very difficult.
 This is called the _alignment problem_.
-If we fail to solve it in time, we may end up with superintelligent machines that do not care about our wellbeing.
+If we fail to solve it in time, we may end up with superintelligent machines that do not care about our well-being.
 We'd be introducing a new species to the planet that could outsmart us and outcompete us.

 [Read more about x-risk](/xrisk)

-## Human disempowerment
+### Human disempowerment

-Even if we manage to create only AI systems that we can control individually, we could lose our power to take important decisions incrementally each time one becomes implemented inside institutions or popularized on everyday life.
+Even if we manage to create only AI systems that we can control individually, we could lose our power to make important decisions incrementally each time one becomes implemented inside institutions or popularized in everyday life.
 Those systems would end up having more input from other systems than from humans, and, if we cannot coordinate quick enough or we lack crucial knowledge about the functioning of these systems, we could end up without control over our future.

-It would be a civilization in which each system is optimizing for different objectives, there is not a clear direction for where everything is heading, and there is not any way of changing it.
+It would be a civilization in which each system is optimizing for different objectives, there is not a clear direction for where everything is heading, and there is no way of changing it.
 The technical knowledge required to modify these systems could be lacking in the first place or lost over time, as we become more and more dependent on technology, and the technology becomes more complex.

 The systems may achieve their goals, but those goals might not entirely encapsulate the values they were expected to.
-This problem is, to a certain extent, already happenning today, but AIs could significantly amplify it.
+This problem is, to a certain extent, already happening today, but AIs could significantly amplify it.

-## AI suffering
+### AI suffering

 As AI continues to advance, future systems may become incredibly sophisticated, replicating neural structures and functions that are more akin to the human brain.
-This increased complexity might lead to emergent properties like subjectivity and/or consciousness, and so those AIs would be deserving of moral considerations and be treated well.
+This increased complexity might lead to emergent properties like subjectivity and/or consciousness, so those AIs would be deserving of moral considerations and be treated well.
 Would be like "digital people".
 The thing is that, given our present lack of knowledge about consciousness and the nature of neural networks, we won't have a way to determine whether some AIs would have any type of experience and what does the quality of those experiences would depend on.
-If the AIs continue to be produced with only their capabilities on mind, through a process we don't fully understand, people would keep on using them as tools ignoring what their desires could be, and that they could be actually enslaving digital people.
+If the AIs continue to be produced with only their capabilities in mind, through a process we don't fully understand, people will keep on using them as tools ignoring what their desires could be, and that they could be actually enslaving digital people.

-## Suffering lock-in risks
+### Suffering lock-in risks

-It is possible that once automation at higher degrees start happenning, regardless if there is just one or multiple powerful AIs, the values of those systems would not be able to be changed, and the automation would continue until the end of the universe, through out the reachable galaxies.
+It is possible that once automation at higher degrees starts happening, regardless if there is just one or multiple powerful AIs, the values of those systems would not be able to be changed, and the automation would continue until the end of the universe, throughout the reachable galaxies.
-Arguably, the worst scenarios that those AIs could create would not be human extinction, but unescapable dystopias that would extend throught all that spacetime.
+Arguably, the worst scenarios that those AIs could create would not be human extinction, but unescapable dystopias that would extend through all that spacetime.

-Possible locked-in dystopias with lots of suffering are called S-risks, and include worlds in which sentient beings are enslaved and forced to do horrible things.
+Possible locked-in dystopias with lots of suffering are called _S-risks_ and include worlds in which sentient beings are enslaved and forced to do horrible things.
-Those beings could be humans or animals or digital people or any other alien species that the system could find in the cosmos.
+Those beings could be humans, animals, digital people or any other alien species that the system could find in the cosmos.
 Given how difficult we think solving alignment completely is, how bad we humans treat each other sometimes, how bad we treat most animals, and how we treat present AIs, a future like that is maybe not as unlikely as we'd like.

 ## What can we do?

 For **all** the problems discussed above, the risk increases as AI capabilities improve.
-This means that the safest thing to do now is to slow down.
+This means that the safest thing to do now is to **slow down**.
 We need to pause the development of more powerful AI systems until we have figured out how to deal with the risks.

 See [our proposal](/proposal) for more details.